The following is a guest post. If interested in submitting a guest post, please read my guest posting policy and then contact me.

 Q: Should I take my own photos of the accident?

 A: Absolutely!
 You’ll want as much documentation as you can get your hands on.
-Take photos, scribble down notes about the location, time, weather, witness testimony, your own account of what happened (while it’s fresh in your mind), and the other party’s account of what happened (in case it changes later).
+Take photos, scribble down notes about the location, time, weather, damages, witness testimony, your own account of what happened (while it’s fresh in your mind), and the other party’s account of what happened (in case it changes later).
 Both your insurance company and your car rental provider will want to see all documentation.

 Q: When should I call my insurance company and car rental provider?